modir/using-laminas-framework-book/version2/docs/devenv.md

 To configure PHP for your development environment, you need to edit the PHP config file (*php.ini*) and adjust some parameters.

-T> In different distributions of Linux, PHP configuration file can be located in different paths.
+> In different distributions of Linux, PHP configuration file can be located in different paths.
-T> To edit the PHP config file in Debian or Linux Ubuntu, type the following:
+> To edit the PHP config file in Debian or Linux Ubuntu, type the following:
-T>
+>
-T> `sudo mcedit /etc/php/7.0/apache2/php.ini`
+> `sudo mcedit /etc/php/7.0/apache2/php.ini`
-T>
+>
-T> Type the following to edit *php.ini* in Fedora, CentOS or Red Hat Linux:
+> Type the following to edit *php.ini* in Fedora, CentOS or Red Hat Linux:
-T>
+>
-T> `sudo mcedit /etc/php.ini`
+> `sudo mcedit /etc/php.ini`

 For the development environment, it is recommended to set the following error handling and logging parameters as below.
 This will force PHP to